Ranomics

 Sanger sequencing of 20, 40, or even 96 clones provides a qualitative snapshot at best.
 For a library with a theoretical diversity of millions, this is statistically insignificant.
 You might confirm that some diversity exists, but you have no quantitative insight into the two most critical parameters:

 Relying on Sanger alone is like trying to survey a forest by looking at a single tree.
-You miss the big picture, and critical biases can go completely undetected until it's too late.
+You miss the big picture, and critical biases can go completely undetected until it is too late.

 The Core Metrics of an NGS Library QC Analysis